jh95kr2004/IVY/README.md

 If you want to change the ID of administrator account, you have to modify it in the MongoDB manually.
 But password can be changed in the account page of administrator.

 ### Make first consultant account
 You can add consultant account via administrator page.
 Make first consultant account and enjoy the service.
+Initial passwor d of consultant is *123*.

+## Caution
+This service doesn't have any encryption or security function.
+So be careful to use your usual password.

 ## Built With
 - Front-End: HTML5, CSS3, Javascript, [billboard.js](https://naver.github.io/billboard.js/)